QSI International School of Brindisi

 The International School of Brindisi is an international school founded in Brindisi, Italy.
-It is an independent, not for profit international school, AAA accredited.
+It is an independent, not-for-profit international school, AAA-accredited and Cognia-accredited.
 The only international school in Brindisi, it caters for expat and corporate families in and around the Salento district.
-It offers instructions in English for children of globally mobile families from age 3 (preschool) to age 18 (secondary/high school).
+It offers English-language instructions for children of globally mobile families from age 3 (preschool) to age 19 (secondary/high school).
 The main subjects are Mathematics, Science, Reading, Writing, Cultural Studies (History) and Literature (secondary).
-Many other classes such as Physical Education (PE), Art, Technology, Study Skills, and Italian Language are available.
+Many other classes, such as Physical Education (PE), Art, Technology, Study Skills, and Italian Language, are available.